viotemp1/Watercooling-monitor/README.md

 SCL		-	to 2
 INT		-	to 11

-AMG8833 will monitor the liquid temperature (should me mounted on the highest part of cooling system (transparent resevoir or tube/pipe) just bellow the air/liquid line.
+AMG8833 will monitor the liquid temperature - should me mounted on the highest part of cooling system (transparent resevoir or tube/pipe) just bellow the air/liquid line.

 ![Sensor](https://github.com/viotemp1/Watercooling-monitor/blob/main/sensor.png)